thyAshley/100-days-of-code/log.md

 # Day 16: June 6, 2019

+Started on React Course

+**Today's Progress**:
+* Updating webhooks to redirect
+* JSX - Javascript XML and Babel
+* React
+    * Class Components and Function Based Components
+    * Javascript embedding
+    * JSX Conditioning
+    * Props
+    * Default Props
+    * inline-css and adding className.

+### Notes
+* react has re-usable components concept which make up the entire webpage like lego blocks.
+* Before React-Hooks, State and lifecycle is for class based component, so better to just use class based component.
+* defaultProps must be called that otherwise it will not work.
+* keyword in javascript are replaced in react, e.g. class->className, for->htmlFor

 <code>
 This is a collection of middleware that i think is useful for every project.